ioBroker-Bot/ioBroker.flexcharts/README.md

    * To enclose a String quotation marks have to be used.
 Therefore within the String only apostrophes or escaped quotation marks (`\"`) are allowed.
    * Within a String no new line is allowed.
 * It's a good idea to make sure about validity of the array by using a JSON validator, e.g. [this one](https://jsonformatter.curiousconcept.com/#).
 * Of course you want to manipulate the data of the chart.
 But the data is part of the definition of the chart.
 So you have to read and write the array of JSON Strings using Javascript.
-Therefore I recomment to use a script as source of data as described above.
+Therefore I recommend to use a script as source of data as described above.
 * However, an example is available within info part of flexcharts: `flexcharts.0.info.chart3`.
 To view in a browser use `http://localhost:8082/flexcharts/echarts.html?source=state&id=flexcharts.0.info.chart3`

 ### Working with Apache EChart themes (v6 feature)